craigsapp/ratioscore/doc/about/index.md

-Below is the prototype for the final score (first minute of the piece), before dynamics, glissandos and articulations were added.
+Below is the prototype for the final score (first minute of the piece before dynamics, glissandos and articulations were added).
 A clarinet sound was used since it has less vibratio than the string instruments in the MIDI player used to create the synthetic performance.